schoolofcities/design-components/README.md

 - Note all data sources used to create the graphic, near the bottom in smaller font is usually best.

-- If designing multiple graphics for the same publication or series, use similar visual language across all graphics (e.g. same font type size and colour for city labels, same line width and colours for transit lines, etc.).
+- If designing multiple graphics for the same publication or series, use similar visual language across all graphics (e.g. same font type size and colour for city labels, same fonts for data sources, same line width and colours for transit lines, etc.).